ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityOfferDetails

-Retrieve details of a token offer
+Retrieve details of a token offer.
+ Returns empty name and URL if not found.

 ```js
 function entityOfferDetails(uint256 entityIndex, uint256 offerId) external view